enviodev/docs/docs/HyperIndex/Guides/ipfs.md

 TLDR; The repo for the code base can be found [here](https://github.com/enviodev/bored-ape-yacht-club-indexer)

 In this guide we aim to demonstrate how to fetch IPFS data into your indexer.
-Specifically we fetch token metadata for the [Bored Ape Yacht Club](https://www.boredapeyachtclub.com/) NFT collection.
+Specifically, we fetch token metadata for the [Bored Ape Yacht Club](https://www.boredapeyachtclub.com/) NFT collection.

 This guide assumes you are familiar with IPFS, however [jump](#what-is-ipfs) to the bottom for some additional context on IPFS or general helpers.